Maria Minerva

-Maria Juur (born 15 March 1988), better known by her stage name Maria Minerva, is an Estonian musician and activist.
+Maria Juur (born 15 March 1988), better known by her stage name Maria Minerva, is an Estonian musician.

+Artistry

+Maria Minerva's music is described by critics as a blend of avant pop, electronic dance, and experimental genres.

+Critics have described her vocal style as dreamy, mysterious, or Lynchian, but also as casual and slightly off-key, receiving comparisons to Blossom Dearie, Brigitte Bardot, Nico, and Billie Ray Martin.

+She has cited Cosey Fanni Tutti, Laetitia Sadier, Kim Gordon, Laurie Anderson and Cabaret Voltaire as influences.

+Critical reception

-Maria Minerva is the recipient of two Estonian Music Awards.
+Maria Minerva is amongst the most internationally acclaimed Estonian electronic artists of the 2010s.
+She is the recipient of two Estonian Music Awards.
 Her releases have received critical acclaim from music publications such as Pitchfork Media and The Fader.
 One of Maria Minerva's early supporters was the influential pop critic Simon Reynolds.

 She was named as one of the seminal Los Angeles artists by The Guardian and appeared on Estonian World's annual "Top 12 Most Outstanding Estonian Women in the World" list.

-Maria graduated from the Estonian Academy of Arts and Goldsmiths, University of London, where she studied with British cultural theorist Mark Fisher.
-Her father Mart Juur is an Estonian humorist, writer and TV/radio personality.

 Collaboration with Cherushii

 Chelsea Faith a.k.a.
 Cherushii was one of the 36 victims of the 2016 Oakland warehouse fire.
 In 2019, the EP Cherushii & Maria Minerva was released, which had been nearly completed before Cherushii died and includes repurposed tracks from previous Cherushii releases.